"I got a citation! What do I do?"

 - If you have questions about your other options, call our office during business hours and talk to our staff.

-- If you are still not sure how to resolve your case, you should come to Court on your scheduled date to discuss your options.
+- If you are still not sure how to resolve your case, you should come to Court on your scheduled date to discuss your options with a prosecutor and/or judge.

 Appearing in Court